-Other stimulants, such as methamphetamine, cause effects similar to cocaine that vary mainly in degree.
+Other stimulants, such as amphetamine and methamphetamine, cause effects similar to cocaine that vary mainly in degree.

+What is its legal status in the United States?
 Cocaine is a Schedule II drug under the Controlled Substances Act, meaning it has a high potential for abuse and has an accepted medical use for treatment in the United States.
 Cocaine hydrochloride solution (4 percent and 10 percent) is used primarily as a topical local anesthetic for the upper respiratory tract.
 It also is used to reduce bleeding of the mucous membranes in the mouth, throat, and nasal cavities.
-However, better products have been developed for these purposes, and cocaine is rarely used medically in the United States.
+However, more effective products have been developed for these purposes, and cocaine is now rarely used medically in the United States.